Tomato potato psyllid

 The psyllid is a tiny sap-sucking insect that go through three stages of development — egg, nymph and adult.

-- Nymphs are up to 2mm long, oval shaped, flattened and scale-like in appearance.
+Nymphs moult five times, getting progressively larger each time up to 2mm long.
+They are oval shaped, flattened and scale-like in appearance.

 How commercial growers and residents can help